Written From… An insufferably hot room in the wet tropics of Queensland, Australia

 This question of the existential self-definition of the tourist merchant follows from the above.
 In the case of the aforementioned deported man, he had no other choice than to play a typecast role defined and created against the backdrop of the insatiable tourist industry.
 The merchants in the immediate surroundings of the square beside the Alausí train station enact their role against the same backdrop.
 Ultimately, defined by the gluttonous industry and catering to it – merchants and displays both a construct of tourism rather than an affirmation of authenticity.

 There are a couple of things to note: The gluttonous consumption of culture and the seemingly preordained existential self-definition of the tourist merchant are not isolated in the sequences described above.
 At the extreme lie the partying coasts of Spain and Greece.
 Nor are they universal.
 Rather, both are part of a trend that is increasingly apparent in the unfolding of the tourism industry.
-They are applicable to all and also may not be applicable to all.

 Tourism creates jobs and allows one to glimpse into cultures and yet, increasingly, it somehow fails to engender a consideration of its negative effects.
 On the part of the visitor, as I was – and still am, now in Australia – I ask, how does one embark on tourism and travel without the mindless consumption of experiences?
 How does one intentionally engage, learn and adventure?
 These are the question one must ask when endeavouring to travel and delve into new cultures.